mypsik/torela/en/events/index.md

 PLAY-MORNINGS

-**03.10 (10.00-13.00) - Pancake-morning**
-Come and eat pankcakes with us!
-We'll bake classical ones and sugarfree banana oatflour pancakes.
-Participation fee 7 € (child + parent), another child of the same family +3€.

-**04.10 (14.00-17.00) - Cinnamon roll day**
-We celebrate Cinnamon Roll Day!
-This time it's game-lunch and we'll start at 2 pm!
-Kids can make cinnamon buns themselves!
-We also offer milk and coffee!
-Participation fee 7 € (child + parent), another child of the same family +3€.

 **07.10 (10.00-13.00) - Play-morning**
 We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.